siji147/devops-challenge-docker-k8s/README.md

 ---

-This challenge is about using creating and containerizing a simple web application that returns a custom JSON object on accessing its root ('/') path.
+This challenge is about developing and dockerizing a simple web API that returns a custom JSON object on accessing its root ('/') path.
+The full details of the challenge can be found [here](./devops-challenge.md).
+The web API has been developed with Node.js.

 ## Building the Image